Is Anybody Down?: Investigation

 The activities of the website and the operators were investigated by the United States Federal Trade Commission, who stated that when people contacted the website, the site did not respond to their requests to remove the information.
 The FTC stated in their administrative complaint that the site advertised content removal services under the name "Takedown Hammer" and "Takedown Lawyer" that could delete consumers' images and content from the site in exchange for a payment of $200 to $500.
 The complaint says the sites for these services were owned and operated by Craig Brittain.
-Marc Randazza, a prominent First Amendment lawyer, compiled evidence that the two sites are part of the same operation.
+Marc Randazza, a prominent First Amendment lawyer, compiled evidence that the two sites were part of the same operation.
 He offered to take the case of anyone whose images were displayed on Is Anybody Down without permission.

 Under a settlement announced in January 2015 by the Federal Trade Commission, Brittain agreed to delete all of the site's content and to not open a new or similar website.
 The FTC said that Brittain had posted explicit photos and information of over 1,000 people.
 After various news agencies reported on the FTC settlement, Brittain complained that photos of him were being used without his permission and sent a Digital Millennium Copyright Act (DMCA) take down to Google objecting to 23 articles remaining in their search rankings.
 He said that the links were examples of "unauthorised use of photos of me and other related information".